 What would happen if the Senate removed the filibuster?

 The most likely result of outright eliminating the filibuster would be that more bills would pass.
 The filibuster has blocked a number of major bills from passing in the last 20 years.

 Without the filibuster, it would be easier for the majority party to pass legislation without opposition.
 Because Democrats currently control the majority of the House and Senate, eliminating the filibuster would likely mean a lot of laws authored by Democrats would pass.
 But, if the Republicans gain control of the Senate again, they too would have a much easier time enacting their agenda.

 The most straightforward — and more difficult — way to alter the filibuster would be to change the cloture rule that requires 60 votes to end a debate on legislation.
 To change the cloture rule, two-thirds of the present Senate would have to vote in favor of the reform.
 Right now, it’s extremely unlikely that 60 senators would support eliminating the filibuster.

-The second option, known as the “nuclear option,” is more complicated but more likely to pass.
+The “nuclear option” is another way to change the filibuster that's more complicated but more likely to pass.
 Instead of changing the law itself, the nuclear option would involve creating a precedent.
 A precedent clarifies how the rules of the Senate should be interpreted and used.
 It could add certain restrictions to the filibuster rule, making it harder to filibuster or easier to invoke cloture.